 NATIONAL – Overall, cigarette smoking among U.S. adults (aged ?18 years) declined from 20.9 percent in 2005 to 15.5 percent in 2016.
 Yet, nearly 38 million American adults smoked cigarettes (“every day” or “some days”) in 2016, according to data released today by the Centers for Disease Control and Prevention (CDC).

 The new data, from the National Health Interview Survey (NHIS), show that among adults who have ever used cigarettes, the percentage who have quit increased from 50.8 percent in 2005 to 59.0 percent in 2016.
 During 2005–2016, the largest increase in quitting was among adults ages 25–44 years.
 If you’re thinking of quitting, have you considered vaping to help make the transition easier?
 Take a look at SlickVapes for some ideas.
 Cannabis users are not immune from being able to switch to vapes either.
-In fact, companies now offer vapes that are specially equipped for cannabis consumption.
+In fact, companies such as old 27 north could now offer vapes and other products that are specially equipped for cannabis consumption.
 Any cannabis user who is considering making the switch might want to check out the best 510 thread battery.

 “The good news is that these data are consistent with the declines in adult cigarette smoking that we’ve seen for several decades,” said Corinne Graffunder, Dr.P.H, director of the CDC’s Office on Smoking and Health.
 “These findings also show that more people are quitting, and those who continue to smoke are smoking less.”